nickfargo/prochan/test/src/demos.test.coffee.md

 As each `prime` number is received from `source` and piped to output, a `filtering` process that removes multiples of that `prime` is added to the end of the chain, and this process becomes the new `source`.
-Thus, by passing the number sequence through this growing series of filters, `sieve` will always yield the next prime number.
+Thus, by passing the number sequence through this growing series of filters, the process referenced by `source` will always yield the next prime number.

       it "sieves the primes", async ->